anthonygrees/oneview_chef_box_hugger/README.md

-# HPE OneView Chef Cookbook
+#  Chef Box Hugger Cookbook for HPE OneView

 This cookbook provides recipes for the setup and configuration of HPE OneView.